Martin-Chailloux/Zephyr/Documentation/docs/roadmap.md

     - searchbar
     - groups all icon stuff in a single file

-- mvd: confo and simplify from new knowledge, update stages' mouse events from component tree's code
+- mvd: confo and simplify from new knowledge, update stages' mouse events using component tree's code

 - SoftwareClasses: sub-classes for in/out, file management, etc.

 ---

-### Qol / Upgrades to existing and working features
+### Qol & Upgrades to existing and working features
-- work versions: disable when no stages are selected (or a version cannot be created)
+- work versions panel: disable when no stages are selected (or a version cannot be created)

 - process_launcher:
-    - cache, remember selected processes and inputs: stage: process ; process: inputs
+    - cache, remember selected processes and inputs for each context: stage: process ; process: inputs
-    - preset the input's height + scroll area to have a fixed size window
+    - preset the input's height and use scroll area to have a fixed size window

 - Turbine:
-    - refresh jobs on tab shown, don't refresh if number has not changed
+    - refresh jobs on tab shown
     - show processes and steps duration
-    - relaunch process with same inputs
+    - relaunch from the jobs list

-- copy / paste users and status with ctrl+C/ctrl+V
+- copy/paste users and statuses with ctrl+C/ctrl+V

 - StageTemplateList assignment:
     - warn if a used stage template is about to be deleted